 It’s even more unfortunate that the media tends to cause this mental and emotional shift in women by constantly presenting unrealistic images because, ironically, this is also the age where being free and empowered to be everything you are is on the rise.
 There are people shouting body positivity from the rooftops.
 Beauty products that cater to the needs of minority women specifically.
 Lingerie and swimwear shops that have options for every size, shape, and style.
 A century ago the world wasn’t as inclusive so we’ve obviously made strides in that department.
 However, with this one particular media influenced the vision of all things sexy, it’s almost impossible to enjoy the freedom and power your unique sensuality and sexuality provide when presented genuinely.
 The thing that makes your appeal powerful isn’t whether or not you can fit into a particular size, have certain color eyes, or specific skin tone.

 The secret is that no one, nowhere, no matter how hard they try, can be you and that’s sexy.

-This is an important part to reclaiming the power your sensuality provides you.
-In order to present genuinely you have to build an intimate relationship with yourself.
+This is an important part of reclaiming the power your sensuality provides you.
+In order to present genuinely, you have to build an intimate relationship with yourself.
 Connected, invested, uninhibited.
 That’s intimacy.
 It’s a must that you get comfortable in your skin and with your story.